Lego Unikitty!

-Lego Unikitty! was a Lego theme based on the animated television series of the same name.
+Lego Unikitty! (stylized as LEGO Unikitty!) is a discontinued Lego theme based on the animated television series of the same name.
 It was licensed from The Lego Group and Warner Bros.
 Animation for Cartoon Network and the series starred the character of the same name from The Lego Movie and its sequel, The Lego Movie 2: The Second Part.
 The theme was first introduced in August 2018.
 The product line was discontinued by the end of December 2019.

 Overview

 Lego Unikitty! was based on the animated television series.
 The product line focuses on Unikitty and her friends in Unikingdom.
 As the ruler of Unikingdom, Princess Unikitty has various misadventures in her land with her brother Prince Puppycorn, scientist Dr. Fox, bodyguard Hawkodile, and advisor Richard.
 They also deal with the threats of Master Frown from the neighboring Frown Town.
 Lego Unikitty! aimed to recreate the main characters in Lego form, including Unikitty, Puppycorn, Dr. Fox, Hawkodile and Richard.

 In April 2016, Christoph Bartneck built a life-sized model of Unikitty from the Unikitty! animated television series.
 The Unikitty contained a total of 30,000 Lego bricks and was six feet tall.